rylincoln/developer.fulcrumapp.com/_endpoints/query.md

 Returns a photo URL in the output for a single photo.

-The following will return a secure URL directly to the raw file.
+The following will return a secure URL directly to the raw file, using its ID.

 ```sql
 SELECT FCM_Photo('c515f1d6-e882-4027-9e5c-11e44b4c181c', 'thumb') AS photo_url;